developingAlex/lakedisappointment/README.md

     const User = mongoose.model('User', userSchema)
     module.exports = User
     ```
-1. want to make user registration middleware
+1. Now we want to make user registration middleware
 1. add an auth.js file to your routes folder and add the express router to it. (copy paste from the products route file)
     ```javascript
     const express = require('express')